ericcornelissen/shescape/docs/index.md

 | Output    | Type       | Description                       |
 | --------- | ---------- | --------------------------------- |
 | `safeArg` | `string[]` | The quoted and escaped arguments. |

+> `quoteAll` automatically converts individual non-string values to strings if
+> needed and will error if this is not possible.
+You are responsible for
+> verifying the input makes sense.

 ### `escape(arg)`